KauzClay/docs-tap/cartographer-conventions/creating-conventions.hbs.md

 ## <a id='get-started'></a>Getting started

-With this high-level understanding of Cartographer Conventions components, you can create and deploy a custom convention.
+With this high-level understanding of Cartographer Conventions components, you are ready to create and deploy a custom convention.

-> **Note** This topic covers developing conventions using [Go](https://golang.org/), but this is
+> **Note** This topic covers developing conventions using [Go](https://go.dev/), but you can use
-> done using other languages by following the specifications.
+> other languages that adhere to the specifications.

 ### <a id='prereqs'></a>Prerequisites